Medieval Dynasty released as an early access simulator on Steam and is currently 20% off.

 You'll mostly find bears dotted around the map outside of caves.

-We've marked the areas on the map you're most likely to find them below!
+We've marked the best bear location areas on the interactive Mapgenie map just below:

 READ MORE: Medieval Dynasty: Straw Location Guide